 As with any substance, you should always check with a doctor or medical professional before use, especially in an emergency or life threatening situation or if there is any other underlying health problem.

-Charcoal is not known to be toxic, though it should not be taken within two hours of vitamins or medications because it will keep the body from adsorbing them.
+Activated charcoal is not known to be toxic, though it should not be taken within two hours of vitamins or medications because it will keep the body from adsorbing them.
 Care should also be taken to find a high quality form of charcoal.
 I personally would not take charcoal on a regular basis and would only use as needed.
 This article has a full list of precautions.

 Also, activated charcoal is NOT the same thing as the ashes from burning wood or other fires at home, so please don’t try to use those type of ashes for these or any other uses!

-Where to get Activated Charcoal:
+Where to Get Activated Charcoal

-I keep this brand of activated charcoal (click here) on hand because it is made from coconut shells and is the most pure source I’ve personally found.
+I keep this brand of activated charcoal on hand because it is made from coconut shells and is the most pure source I’ve personally found.
 I store in a glass jar and usually keep it on the bathroom sink since we typically just use it for teeth.
 Fair warning: activated charcoal is EXTREMELY messy if spilled.
 It will easily wash out of a sink or bathroom counter but isn’t so easy to get out of rough surfaces like tile grout (don’t ask how I know).
 I recommend keeping this out of the reach of children or messy pets for that reason!

 Activated charcoal is also use in the carbon block filters on our water filter as it can pull toxins from the water as well.